HoudaEDDARDOURI/ENSAI-Projet-info-2A/README.md

 Members: Clara BEAUVAIS, Houda EDDARDOURI, Sarra CHAMSI, Raphaël CARRERE

-Create Your Own Sports Application
+creation of the sports application SporTrack

 # Overview
 Strava is a popular social network used to record and share sports activities.
 However, many of its features are paid, and some may not fit everyone’s expectations.
-This project aims to develop an improved alternative to Strava.
+This project aims to develop an improved alternative to Strava: SporTrack

 Concretely, the project consists of:
 A REST API responsible for managing data and interacting with the database.